devanpal27/LSTM_STOCK_PREDICTON/README.md

 pip install -r requirements.txt

 ## Usage
-Run the Flask application:
+- Run the Flask application:
 python app.py

--Open a web browser and navigate to: http://127.0.0.1:5000
+- Open a web browser and navigate to: http://127.0.0.1:5000

--Upload a CSV file containing stock market data.
+- Upload a CSV file containing stock market data.

--View the predicted stock price for the next day along with a graphical representation.
+- View the predicted stock price for the next day along with a graphical representation.